 2. Another of the focus areas under the PNRR is Technology & Digital Updating.
 The renewal of digital systems, ensuring dissemination of the Electronic Health Record (ESF) and providing Essential Levels of Assistance throughout Italy falls under this pillar.
 Concrete milestones include:

-- Digitalization of 280 health facilities.
+- Digitalisation of 280 health facilities.

 - Acquisition of the latest technologies for CT scans MRIs and other medical examinations.